jjsanmartino03/Solutions_and_summary_of_the_book_Data_Structures_and_Algorithms_in_Python/README.md

-# Solutions of the book "Data Structures and Algorithms in Python" by Goodrich, Tamassia & Goldwasser
+# Solutions and summary of the book "Data Structures and Algorithms in Python" by Goodrich, Tamassia & Goldwasser

 ![Cover of the book](https://github.com/jjsanmartino03/Data-Structures-and-Algorithms-in-Python-solved-exercises/blob/master/book.jpg)